 7 Other Relevant Policies

 7.1 The Governing Body’s statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
 The duty is to ensure that safeguarding permeates all activity and functions.
-This policy therefore complements and supports a range of other policies, for instance [Amend as necessary]:
+This policy therefore complements and supports a range of other policies, for instance

 Pupil Behaviour Policy